 The Tales of Amethyst

-A 16th-century poem “L’Amethyste, ou Les Amours de Bacchus et d’Amethyste” (The Loves of Bacchus and Amethyste) by the romantic French poet, Remy Belleau, painted a compelling and evocative “myth” concerning amethyst’s color.
-The story goes as follows:
+A 16th-century poem by the French Romantic poet, Remy Belleau, paints a compelling and evocative “myth.”
+The story goes as follows.

-All amethyst was believed to have originated from the statue of Amethyste.
-Because of its connection with Dionysus, amethyst is thought to protect the wearer from drunkenness by inducing sobriety.
+Legends tell that all amethyst comes from the statue of Amethyste.
+Because of its connection with Dionysus, many say amethyst protects the wearer from drunkenness by inducing sobriety.

 The Truth Behind the Myth

-This story may not be the original creation of the amethyst, or indeed an authentic Greek myth, but it certainly invokes the romance, depth and strange, brightly colored clarity of this remarkable gemstone.
+This story may not be true, but it indeed invokes the romance, depth, and clarity of this remarkable gemstone.

 Amethyst in Ancient Cultures